UCLRadarGroup/ADALM-PLUTO/README.md

 <img width="350" alt="Screenshot 2022-12-21 at 10 24 19" src="https://user-images.githubusercontent.com/103330637/208882773-7898df15-94c3-460b-8037-708b83655408.png">

-Project 1: FM Broadcast Receiver
+Example 1: FM Broadcast Receiver
 ---
 We can use ADALM-PLUTO to build an FM mono or stereo receiver using MATLAB and Communications Toolbox™.
 This experiment was conducted at UCL Radar Lab, with reference to the example from MathWorks [FM Broadcast Receiver](https://uk.mathworks.com/help/supportpkg/plutoradio/ug/fm-broadcast-receiver.html).
 As FM broadcasting uses frequency modulation (FM) to provide high-fidelity sound transmission over broadcast radio channels, Here, as a example, we'll focus on 94.9 MHz which is the FM frequency of BBC Radio London from Crystal Palace.